SrikarSiddarth/ternary_dsp/README.md

 ```sh
 $ sudo apt install ros-${ROS_DISTRO}-plotjuggler-ros
 ```
+3. clone this package to the workspace and build it

 ## Running the simulation
 Step 1.
 Type the following command to run both the transmitter and receiver